Most Shakeology reviews have one thing in common: a vested interest in selling Beachbody products.

 And, it’s probably the best tasting protein powder I’ve ever tried.

-Unfortunately, there’s a reason for that, as there are some ingredients they use that are concerning, as you’re about to see.
+Unfortunately, there’s a reason for that, as you’re about to see.

 Scroll below to see my Shakeology review …